 The biggest “source” of vitamin D is sunlight, which enables your body to produce its own store of the vitamin.
 Fish are one of few food sources that will also give you a good amount of the sunshine vitamin.

 Fatty fish contains the omega-3 fatty acids EPA and DHA as well.
 In combination with vitamin D, these omega-3s help with serotonin synthesis and may boost sleep quality.
+Because some fish can contain high levels of mercury, though, do opt for low mercury choices such as salmon, trout, and sardines if you do eat fish.

 Bananas contain a good amount of potassium and a modest amount of magnesium (about 8% DV in a medium banana).
 Both of these contribute to helping you fall asleep and sleep through the night.